jessicasshe/final-project/docs/bug-docs.md

 ## Don't know how to create a byte stream to go from File -> BLOB
-Solution -> Need PREPARED STATEMENTS to handle BLOB data (mandatory)
+Solution -> Need PREPARED STATEMENTS to handle BLOB data (mandatory) -> Convert file directly to byte using readAllBytes() -> Set the blob data as the byte file w/ the prepared statement

 ## Problems with a file that wouldn't clean and build
 Solution -> Check for test files, make sure they are named test and not anything else, check project files are in project tab and not file tab, move src file if needed - if this all fails copy code that you need and delete file as it is currupted.
 Re - clone file with Team - Git - Clone and link to repistory again